-All objects Represented by the icon $[ullet]$ , this option allows displaying all types of network objects in the list of objects on the left.
-Host Represented by the icon $I\!\!I$ , this option allows displaying only "host" objects in the column on the left.
-DNS name (FQDN) Represented by the icon , this option allows displaying only "DNS name (FQDN)" objects in the column on the left.
-Network Represented by the icon 🛱 , this option allows displaying only "network" objects.
-IP address range Represented by the icon •• , this option allows displaying only IP address ranges.
-Router Represented by the icon $^{oldsymbol{eq}}$ , this option allows displaying only router objects.
-Group Represented by the icon 🏪, this option allows displaying only network groups.
-IP protocol Represented by the icon $ {f I} $ , this option allows displaying only IP protocols.
-Port - port range Represented by the icon $^{1\!$ Port group Represented by the icon 🔯, this option allows displaying only port groups.
-Time object Represented by the icon 🛞, this option allows displaying only time objects.
+All objects Represented by the icon , this option allows displaying all types of network objects in the list of objects on the left.
+Host Represented by the icon $lacktriangle$ , this option allows displaying only "host" objects in the column on the left.
+DNS name (FQDN) Represented by the icon icon, this option allows displaying only "DNS name (FQDN)" objects in the column on the left.
+Network Represented by the icon this option allows displaying only "network" objects.
+IP address range Represented by the icon, this option allows displaying only IP address ranges.
+Router Represented by the icon , this option allows displaying only router objects.
+Group Represented by the icon 🔠, this option allows displaying only network groups.
+IP protocol Represented by the icon $f I$ , this option allows displaying only IP protocols.
+Port - port range Represented by the icon $\overset{\bigstar}{}$ , this option allows displaying ports and port ranges.
+Port group Represented by the icon it is option allows displaying only port groups.
+Time object Represented by the icon 🕒 , this option allows displaying only time objects.
 Region group Represented by the icon 💼, this option allows displaying only geographic groups.